Working on self-improvement - People Development Magazine

 12. Observe yourself emotionally

-Keeping a check on your emotional ups and downs is valuable to perform self-care.
+Keeping a check on your emotional ups and downs is valuable for performing self-care.
 The more you pay attention to the patterns of your emotions, the better you know how to handle specific triggers or avoid certain situations.

 13. Express yourself

-Expressing your honest feelings and thoughts and sharing your happiness and pain with people you trust is a huge aspect of growing as a person.
+Expressing your honest feelings and thoughts, and sharing your happiness and pain with people you trust, is a significant aspect of personal growth.
 Instead of holding it all in, try to let it out sometimes.
-You will most likely realize that people have their own stories similar to you.
+You will most likely realise that people have their own stories similar to yours.
 Stories that will make you learn and grow like nothing else.

 14. Identify ways to grow relationships